Menu

 Co-Navigators with experience or interest working with youth

-Included: Cabin with bed, food for the weekend, and all activity costs.
+Included: Cabin with bed, food for the week, and all activity costs.
 Bring your own bedding, or rent from us for an additional fee.

 Additional funding may be available through your vocational rehabilitation counselor or other scholarship sources.
 Contact our registrar for more information.